 How do you do all of this?

-Simple … first, set up your WordPress website as shown in Part Two.
-Then, get it configured as described in Part Three.
-Once all of this is in place, you can then automate these processes with plugins like the ones listed below.
+Simple … first, set up your WordPress website as shown in Part 2.
+Then, expertly configure it as explained in Part Three.
+Once all of this is in place, you then automate the process using plugins like the ones listed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a few traffic-generation WordPress plugins that can:
+Let’s take a look now at a few WordPress plugins that can:

-- Syndicate content automatically via RSS to other websites
+- Distribute content automatically via RSS feeds to other sites

 Jetpack Plugin

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, Google+, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/